jessdelacruzsantos/react-native-bakery/tools/sdk-gen/api-conventions.md

 ## Using OAuth

-If you are developing a Connect v2 application for multiple merchants to use, those merchants authorize your application with the exact same OAuth flow that v1 endpoints use.
+If you are developing a Connect v2 application for multiple merchants to use, you must request specific permissions from those merchants with the OAuth API.
 See the [OAuth API Reference](/api/oauth/) for more information.